cakephp/docs/fr/console-and-shells/code-generation-with-bake.rst

-Generation de code avec Bake
+Génération de code avec Bake
 ############################

 CakePHP's Bake console is another effort to get you up and running